The new project begins with GarageBand: File-->New-->Empty Project-->Software Instrument.

 I hope you enjoy my work.
 If you have any questions write a comment below!

 As soon as we finished with the Dance Project #1 (link of my work), we started with a new one.
 But before that we needed to learn something really important: every song can be divided in beats, mostly 8.
 Even you can try to find the beats in your favorite song: you just need to listen to it and "keep an ear on" the bass; the first beat is usually the strongest one, and after that you can start count (following the rhythm of the song) till you hear another stronger beat (that will be the first again).
+After we tried to count the beats of many songs, we had to choose our song for the next project: I chose "Cinema", by Benny Benassi (here the link of this AMAZING song).
+For the editing this time we thought about car commercials: when there is a song it these kind of TV commercials they can't use the entire song, because it's too long and because what they want is the refrain.
+We imported the song in Audacity and it looked like Pic#1.

 Pic#1

-We listened to our song and we noticed that is really easy to individuate a single beat.
+We listened toour song and we noticed that is really easy to individuate a single beat.

 Single Beat